Sky High (2005 film): Home media

 The film was released on DVD on November 29, 2005, and Blu-ray on November 21, 2006.
 The film also had a limited VHS release exclusively through the Disney Movie Club, prior to the last VHS releases of Disney films in 2007.
 It is also included on Disney's streaming service, Disney+.

 Cancelled sequel and TV series

 In November 2016, Disney announced a sequel to Sky High was in early development.
 In January 2019, Sky High director Mike Mitchell revealed earlier plans to make a franchise, but due to the film's box-office performance, nothing came to be.
 The sequel would have been titled Save U and featured the characters from Sky High graduating from high school and attending the eponymous Save University.
 There were also plans to make a TV series, which the main actors (save for Kurt Russell and Kelly Preston) had signed on to reprise their roles for.
-In March 2024, Mitchell still expressed interest in a sequel but felt that since Disney bought Marvel, they see them as their superhero output.
-He has also stated that he would like to do a Sky High inspired project set in the Marvel Cinematic Universe.
+In March 2024, Mitchell still expressed interest in a sequel but felt that since Disney's acquisition of Marvel Entertainment, it has prioritised Marvel as its superhero output.
+He also stated that he would like to do a Sky High-inspired project set in the Marvel Cinematic Universe.